f-julie/bd-comparable-big-spender/README.md

 ### Design

-Discuss with your group the changes needed.
+Take a moment to consider the changes that will be needed.

 ### Implement